Lamb of God (band): Into Oblivion (2024–present)

-As the Palaces Burn documentary
+Headbangers boat

-In February 2014, a documentary film featuring Lamb of God entitled As the Palaces Burn was released worldwide.
-The documentary, directed by Don Argott, began filming in 2012 and was set to focus on fans of the band but drastically altered its scope following the arrest of lead singer Randy Blythe on charges of committing intentional bodily harm stemming from the death of a fan following a concert in Prague two years earlier.
-The film has been met with positive reviews by critics.
+In the Fall of 2023, Lamb of God hosted the inaugural "Headbangers Boat" cruise.
+Aboard the Norwegian Pearl, the voyage took place from October 31 to November 4, 2023, traveling from Miami to Nassau in the Bahamas.
+The lineup featured numerous supporting acts such as Mastodon, Hatebreed and Gwar and Shadows Fall.
+Originally set to be a one-off event however due to high demand, the band held a second edition of the cruise took which took place a year later.
+It ran from October 28 to November 1, 2024, traveling from Miami to Puerto Plata in the Dominican Republic, once again featuring several other acts such as Poison the Well, At the Gates, and Exodus.
+The third iteration ran from October 31, to November 4, once again starting from Miami and traveling to Cozumel, Mexico, featuring acts such as Kublai Khan and Obituary.
+The fourth annual cruise is scheduled once again scheduled to take place in late October into early November ending in the Great Stirrup Cay, Bahamas.

 Musical style and influences

 Lamb of God is considered a significant member of the New Wave of American Heavy Metal movement, having been referred to as one of "big four" bands of the movement, along with Killswitch Engage, Shadows Fall and Unearth.
 The band is mainly considered a groove metal band.
 Their music has also been described as metalcore, thrash metal, and death metal.
 Lamb of God's 2000 album New American Gospel has been described as "grindcore and death metal for the hardcore kids".
 The band's 2004 album Ashes of the Wake has been described "to showcase their thrash and melodic death metal influences and break out of the metalcore category critics tried to push the band into."
 The band incorporated more thrash metal elements in later albums, which was shown as a direction on Wrath (2009) and Resolution (2012).
 Burn the Priest has been called a fusion of thrash metal, death metal and hardcore punk.
 The Burn the Priest cover album, Legion: XX has been described as crossover thrash, hardcore punk, punk rock and sludge metal.

-Randy Blythe’s lyrics touch upon politics, war, existential questions and his own personal challenges—touring exhaustion, substance abuse and depression.
+Randy Blythe's lyrics touch upon politics, war, existential questions and his own personal challenges—touring exhaustion, substance abuse and depression.
 He also leaves the lyrics up to interpretation once stating on their 2022 album Omens “I don’t really want to give the play-by-play on what each song is about because I think it robs each person of the experience of making that music their own.”

 Lamb of God's influences include Pantera, the Accüsed, Septic Death, Drunk Injuns, the Faction, Black Sabbath, Obituary, Bolt Thrower, Corrosion of Conformity, Napalm Death, D.R.I., Machine Head, Shellac, At the Gates, Metallica, Testament, Slayer, Meshuggah, Megadeth, Aerosmith, and the Jesus Lizard.
-Although Lamb of God is a heavy metal band, the band's vocalist Randy Blythe is a more avid fan of punk rock than heavy metal, and refuses to consider himself a "metalhead".
+Although Lamb of God is a heavy metal band, the band's vocalist Randy Blythe is a more avid fan of punk rock than heavy metal and does not consider himself a "metalhead".